Mental Health and Wellbeing at Whickham School

 How can my child get support?

 If your child is struggling with anxiety, confidence or any other aspect of mental health, we will act swiftly to make sure support is put in place through our referral process.
-The first port of call is the child’s tutor or Head of Year, who, if appropriate, will make an immediate referral to the Mental Health Support Team.
+The first port of call is the child’s tutor or Pastoral Leader, who, if appropriate, will make an immediate referral to the Mental Health Support Team.

-If you have any queries at all relating to mental health support in school, please contact Dan Crosland, Assistant Headteacher, or use the following email address: mhsupport@whickhamschool.org
+If you have any queries at all relating to mental health support in school, please contact us at the following email address: mhsupport@whickhamschool.org

 External Partnerships